Rankush-Vishwakarma/SoftwareRequirementClassifier/README.md

+An API to predict the risk category based upon the user requirement.

 # SoftwareRequirementClassifier
     This is a Flask API that I will keep improving with new features and functionalities.
 This is a deep learning based classification API which focus on making software requirement identification easy and fast.